siebe1996/project/README.md

 ```

 ## Making api calls
+### this must run on port 8080 to communicate with the frontend that belongs to this project
 ### Open postman or insomnia
 1. GET http://localhost:8080/sanctum/csrf-cookie
 * in response cookie copy XSRF-TOKEN (not %3D)